Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 Sydney Observatory includes the 3D Space Theatre

 A 3-D space theatre shows both short films and interactive content dealing with astronomy and space exploration themes.
-The Sydney Observatory has some interesting exhibits on the robotic exploration of Mars.
+The Observatory has some interesting exhibits on the robotic exploration of Mars.
 Perhaps even more exciting are the discoveries being made by the Cassini Spacecraft currently orbiting Saturn and its largest moon Titan.
 Titan has rivers, lakes and an atmosphere.
 Take the opportunity to ask lots of questions.

 115 Sydney Theatre Company

 Love the theatre darling!
 This is one way to see it without actually having to sit through a performance.
-The Sydney Theatre Company (STC) resides on a converted wharf close to the Sydney Harbour Bridge and not far from Observatory Hill.
-Apart from the view across Sydney Harbour there are arty things to look at and a bar at the end of the wharf.
+The Sydney Theatre Company (STC) resides on a converted wharf close to the Harbour Bridge and not far from Observatory Hill.
+Apart from the view across the Harbour there are arty things to look at and a bar at the end of the wharf.

 Tours